 Tokyo National Museum

-The huge Tokyo National Museum is across the road from the Science Museum.
+The huge Tokyo National Museum is across the road from the National Museum of Nature and Science.
 Tokyo National Museum is Japan's oldest museum, as well as its biggest.
-Admission to Tokyo National Museum grants you access to the following four galleries of the Tokyo National Museum, each housed in a different building.
+Admission to Tokyo National Museum grants you access to the following four galleries of the Tokyo National Museum, each housed in a different building:

 Tokyo National Museum Main Gallery (Honkan)